How predictive analytics will revolutionize software development

-In order to create the proper algorithms, one needs to make sure they have Big Data.
-Big Data is defined as data sets that follow the “three V’s” of velocity, variety, and volume.
-Data sets that follow this have large amounts of data (volume) that vary across from test results to log files (variety) and that are able to process at a high speed (velocity).
+Generally, software developers collect data and create prescriptive analytics to detect patterns “hidden” in large structured and unstructured data sets.
+To develop effective algorithms, software developers use Big Data, which consists of data sets that follow the “three V’s” of velocity, variety, and volume.
+These data sets have large amounts of data (volume) that range from test results to log files (variety) and can be processed at a high speed (velocity).

 Thanks for Reading!